 Healthy roots are red so don’t be alarmed if you see that!
 It just means you’re doing what you’re supposed to be doing.

 The leaves are mildly toxic so leave them out of reach of pets or children that may want to taste them!

 Lucky Bamboo Plant Care Tips + Tricks

-I typically water mine about once a week.
+When it comes to watering it, I typically water mine about once a week.
 As mentioned above, bamboo plants can live in water so if it’s in rock make sure the roots are covered.
 If it’s in soil ensure that the soil doesn’t get too dry or stay too wet.

 If they are living in water don’t let the water come up much higher than the roots!

 One thing to keep in mind.
 Lucky bamboo don’t like chlorine and other chemicals that are often found in tap water.
 Be sure to use bottled or distilled water or leave a glass of water sitting out for 24 hours to allow the chlorine to evaporate.